Essential vocabulary

 • building simple internal or disposable tools.

 If you do not understand the code, have not reviewed data access, have not tested permissions, and do not know how to roll back, you do not own the software yet.
-You have a demo with confidence.
+You have a prototype, and a prototype will not survive production.

 Why it feels like it works so well